kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 ## Consequences

-* We will have to roll out fixes in multiple stages
 * We will have to implement a new narrative UI, however this was work that would happen regardless due as we are looking to improve the UX for batch upload and analysis at KBase.
 * This will take significant time to further research and engineer the solutions